tommarien/blog/source/_posts/2020-03-02-from-undefined-to-zero.md

 // 💪 With == (type coercion)
 if (user != null) user.rename('John', 'Doe');

-// 🙏 Thanks to evaluate to false (falsy) if (user) user.rename('John', 'Doe');
+// 🙏 Thanks to falsy
+if (user) user.rename('John', 'Doe');
 ```